DAY 16: 17/6 Briancon to Montgenevre

 Montgenevre - 1860metres

-6pm and time to go for a drink but we're not hungry - big breakfast - big lunch - and only a short walk.
-We sit in the bar having a wine and beer and I type diary - I just loooove my MacAir - thanks Ian for my mother's day present AND for downloading all the IGN maps, AND for adding on the GPS AND for being such good company - the lunch today on the slippery slope before an uphill walk is almost forgivable.
+At 6pm it’s time for a drink but we're not hungry - big breakfast - big lunch - and only a short walk.
+We sit in the bar having a wine and beer and I blog on my new12 inch retina MacbookAir - thanks Ian for my mother's day present AND for downloading all the IGN maps, AND for being such good company - the lunch today on the slippery slope before an uphill walk is almost forgivable.
+The barman is English, so a good time to ask for directions to a shop open in the morning before we leave.
+He tells us about the small Sherpa shop that sells the basics of bread meat and cheese but it doesn't open til 9am, so we'll have to see what time we're prepared to wait in the morning.
+Time for bed, our washing is almost dry

 Created by Jan and Ian Somers in Sandvox